-BBC Future is focused on ‘Making you smarter every day’.
-They asked us to create an interactive visualization to tell the story of the evolution of the International Space Station (ISS).
-It became part of a huge BBC series called ‘Homo Spaciens – our new life off Earth’, about the next stage in space exploration.
+The awe-inspiring story of the International Space Station.
+This interactive visualization became part of a huge BBC series called ‘Homo Spaciens: Our new life off Earth’, about the next stage in space exploration.

-The answer, surprisingly perhaps, was to go lo-fi.
-We settled on a low poly style of illustration, after trying 3D modelling and various more complex illustration styles.
-We set the modules on a starlit background, to put ISS firmly in its celestial place.
+We set the modules on a starlit background to put ISS firmly in its celestial place.

-Navigation was one of the biggest challenges of this work.
-We wanted to fit in a great deal of information, and as the piece needed to be responsive, we refined the layout and UX for optimal use across devices.
+Navigation was one of the biggest challenges of this interactive.
+We wanted to pack in a great deal of information and, as the piece needed to be responsive, we refined the layout and UX for use across devices.

-Users were able to explore by using the timeline, or by using the up and down cursors.
-Pop-up hovers on the page revealed key information, such as the astronaut’s names, the location of the module and data such as its weight in buses.
+Users could explore by using the timeline or by using the up and down cursors.
+Pop-up hovers on the page revealed key information such as the astronaut’s names, the location of the module and data such as its weight in buses.

-We brought some of the modules to life with little surprises.
-For example, we animated the first pizza delivery to Quest in 2001, Buzz Lightyear flying around Kibo Jem-PM in 2008, and Barack Obama’s Twitter question to the Tranquility crew in 2015.
+Little surprises included the first pizza delivery to Quest in 2001, Buzz Lightyear flying around Kibo Jem-PM in 2008 and Barack Obama’s Twitter question to the Tranquility crew in 2015.

-This added an unexpected dimension to the piece.
 It would’ve been easy to completely focus on, say, the history and technical stories.
-But as a studio, we always like to bring out the lesser-known stories, too.
+But we always like to bring out the surprising, lesser-known stories too.

-The piece launched in time to celebrate Tim Peake’s blast off on his Principia space expedition on 15 December 2015.
+The interactive launched in time to celebrate British astronaut Tim Peake’s blast-off on his Principia space expedition on 15 December 2015.